Fleming Bowyer Miller

-Fleming Bowyer Miller (October 8, 1792 – August 10, 1874) was an American lawyer and politician who represented Botetourt County, Virginia in both houses of the Virginia General Assembly during three decades, including in the Virginia Senate following the American Civil War.
+Fleming Bowyer Miller (October 8, 1792 – August 10, 1874) was an American lawyer and politician who represented Botetourt County, Virginia in both houses of the Virginia General Assembly for three decades, including in the Virginia Senate following the American Civil War.
 He also served in the Virginia Constitutional Convention of 1829–1830, Virginia Constitutional Convention of 1850 and the Virginia Secession Convention of 1861.

 Early and family life

 The son of John and Priscilla (Bowyer) Miller, was born in Fincastle, Virginia on October 8, 1792.
 His first name may honor William Fleming, one of the area's leading citizens and who briefly served as Governor of Virginia during the American Revolutionary War.
 Young Fleming Miller studied at Washington College in Lexington, Virginia and graduated in 1813.
 He then entered Yale College and graduated in 1816.
 He then studied law for two years at the Litchfield Law School before returning to the south.
 He married Elisabeth Seldon in Henrico County on November 26, 1831, and had children.
 He also owned eleven enslaved people in 1860.